DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 You’ll start on at least £30,000 (or more in London) as a primary or secondary school teacher in England.

-Your salary will be reviewed every year, with most teachers moving up the pay range annually (this will depend on your school’s performance management arrangements).
+Your salary will be reviewed every year, with most teachers moving up the pay range annually.
+This will depend on your school’s performance management arrangements.

-A typical teacher with 5 years’ experience will earn at least £41,333 (or more in London).
+A typical teacher with 5 years’ experience will earn at least £41,333, or more in London.

 ### Qualified teacher salary